Apple seen boosting share buybacks after blockbuster results

-Apple Inc's (AAPL.O) blockbuster results and a ballooning cash pile may prompt the company to boost share buybacks and dividends this year, with some analysts expecting the iPhone maker to return more than $200 billion (132 billion pounds) to investors.
+Jan 28 Apple Inc's blockbuster results and a ballooning cash pile may prompt the company to boost share buybacks and dividends this year, with some analysts expecting the iPhone maker to return more than $200 billion to investors.

-Apple's shares rose as much as 8 percent to $118 in early trading on Wednesday, after the company posted the biggest-ever quarterly profit by a public corporation.
+Apple's shares were set to open 8.3 percent higher on Wednesday, after the company posted the biggest ever quarterly profit reported by a public corporation.

 Apple sold a record 74.5 million iPhones in the quarter and reported a 70 percent surge in China sales.